esrlabs/bake/documentation/syntax/adapt_configs.rst

 - **mainConfig**: name of the main config
 - **mainProject**: name of the main project

-The "Adapt* configs will be only applied if all these attributes are either empty or true.
+The "Adapt* configs will be only applied if all these attributes are either empty or true ("AND" operation).
 Example:

 .. code-block:: text